Hop onboard this unique eco tour to explore stunning volcanic coastline above the surface and the magical underwater

 What sets us above the rest is that we can take you below to show you what lives in the marine reserve.
-Sit back and watch the awesome marine life through the glass panels or take the plunge and snorkel amongst the fish.
+Sit back and watch the amazing marine life through the glass panels or take the plunge and snorkel amongst the fish.

 2hr tours departing Daily from the Whitianga Wharf